 Additionally, make sure to consider how many of your employees qualify for premium tax credits.
 If you have a large number of employees with premium tax credits, the ICHRA is a stronger choice as it allows employees to choose between their credit and the benefit.
 Employees don’t get this choice with the QSEHRA, and businesses foot the bill for money the federal government would have otherwise supplied.

-Finally, consider your business’s growth trajectory.
-If your business anticipates employing more than 50 full-time workers in the near future, offer the ICHRA.
+Finally, consider your organization’s growth trajectory.
+If you anticipate employing more than 50 full-time workers in the near future, offer the ICHRA.

 Both the ICHRA and the QSEHRA are valuable benefits that can help businesses hire and keep talented employees.
 However, they are unique benefits with different strengths and weaknesses.